Amratt/SCFHS-Project/mymarkdown.md

 # Objective

+This project is an extension to the Tableau project that has Employee data.

- from the exploratory analysis done in Tableau, I have concluded 2 things:
+ from the exploratory analysis done in Tableau <https://public.tableau.com/profile/amr6020#!/>,

+ I have concluded 2 things:
  1. Women with technical degrees working in R&D earn more money than men with the same criteria
  2. There is a relationship between work-life balance and job satisfaction if